Public Health Sciences

 With the approval of the graduate chair, some applicants may be admitted to a flexible-time PhD program.
 This program will benefit mature students with career obligations, and applicants must demonstrate that they are practising professionals.
 Degree requirements for the flexible-time program are identical to those for the full-time PhD program.
 Students are required to register full-time for the first four years of their program, after which they may register part-time.
 A plan of study and research activities will be negotiated at initial registration, to be reviewed and updated annually.

-Field: Biostatistics
+PhD Program; Field: Biostatistics (Full-Time)

 Minimum Admission Requirements